darrenaddy/1/content/Machine/XSL_Stair_Lift/index.md

 draft: false
 ---

-### Description
+###### Description

-Triad’s Open Stringer Saw (OSS) was designed to increase productivity and cut a perfect stringer every time.
-The OSS is powered by two soft start motors and uses two 30”x 80 tooth carbide tipped blades.
-The OSS is PC controlled and has automatic indexing and cutting.
-An in-feed and out-feed roller conveyor comes as standard equipment with the unit.
+The Triad XSL Stair Lift can be attached by hook to any overhead material handler, whether that be a overhead crane system, a gantry, or even a forklift.
+Adjustable to handle stair widths from a minimum of 30" to a maximum of 60", the lift uses mar-resistant gripping cleats.
+Handles on both sides for maneuverability.
+It is an all steel construction lift with a painted finish.

-### Specifications*
+###### Specifications*

-- Electrical Standard: 240 Vac, 3 PH, 60 AMPs
+- Electrical Standard: N/A

-- Air Requirements: 100 PSI, 2 CFM
+- Air Requirements: N/A

-- Size: 36' L x 15'10" W
+- Size:

-- Weight: 2700 lbs.
+- Weight: 75 lbs.

 - `Specifications subject to change without notice.`

-### Capabilities
+###### Capabilities

-- Cut up to four separate 2" x 10" or 2" x 12" stringers at one time.
+- Load capacity: 750 lbs.

-- Accommodates stringer angles from 25 degrees to 45 degrees.
+- Staircase width capacity: 30" to 60" wide

-### Options
+###### Options

-- Under-Carriage Waste Conveyor (transports the waste from cuts from under the machine for more convenient clean-up.)
+- None

-### Have a Question?
+###### Have a Question?

 Ask it NOW via our [Quick Question Form](#qq)
 Or, if you prefer, feel free to call the factory at **1-800-568-7423** Business Hours: 8 AM to 5 PM Central, weekdays.